davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 - LevelDB was used for the state database
 - Gateway Service Concurrency limit was set to 20,000
 - A single application channel was created and the 2 peers and orderer were joined to this channel
+  - The application capabilities were set to V1_4 so as to use the old lifecycle deployment. all other capabilities were set to V2_0
 - No system channel exists only the application channel
 - Go chaincode without the Contract API was deployed (fixed-asset-base from hyperledger Caliper-Benchmarks)
 - Endorsement policy 1 Of Any was specified for the chaincode